Parasol AI Developer Workflow - 60 minutes

 Looking forward to hearing from you soon.

 Great!
 Now you’re ready to merge this code into the application.
-We’ll create a pull request which will automatically build the new app so taht we can test it.
+We’ll create a pull request which will automatically build the new app so that we can test it.

 6. Create a new pull request